Distance education student

 4. It’s cheaper, but not because of fees

 You will save money by studying online, but not necessarily because of low fees.
 The savings that universities make by delivering courses online are actually quite small.
 The only large savings for universities are in not having to provide classroom facilities and on-campus services.
 Universities still need to pay teachers and manage enrolments.
-And there are greater demands in terms of IT support.
+And there are greater demands in terms of IT infrastructure and cybersecurity.

 Everyday cost savings is where students benefit.
 Studying online means no commuting costs, no special childcare costs, and you can much more easily keep working.
 Here, the financial benefits can be great.
 Distance learning is highly accessible because you can study from home.
 There are no living cost impacts.